 Fortunately, most of these products I see very rarely in my vegan patients’ diet.

-Although it happens to me to meet parents who give their children various unhealthy snacks “too early” (sweet drinks, chips, sticks, chocolates), most often I meet parents who doubt in introducing various products to their infants’ diet.
+Sometimes I meet parents who give their children various unhealthy snacks “too early” (sweet drinks, chips, sticks, chocolates).
+Fortunately, most often I meet parents who doubt in introducing various products to their infants’ diet.

 Parents worry about introducing gluten, nuts, wholemeal bread, citrus, beans, and especially the most allergenic products.

-At this point I want to calm all mothers because according to the current knowledge (I mean the standpoint of the ESPGHAN Nutrition Committee, as well as the American Academy of Pediatrics), there is no scientific evidence justifying the elimination or delayed introduction of potentially allergenic foods into the diet, e.g. peanuts or other nuts.
+At this point I want to calm all mothers.
+According to the current knowledge (I mean the standpoint of the ESPGHAN Nutrition Committee, as well as the American Academy of Pediatrics), there is no scientific evidence justifying the elimination or delayed introduction of potentially allergenic foods into the diet, e.g. peanuts or other nuts.

 This information applies to healthy children as well as to children with family allergic history.
 The most important thing is to introduce potentially allergenic foods at home for the first time and observe the child’s reaction.

 According to the latest ESPGHAN guidelines too early (before the 4th month) and too late (after 12 months) introduction of gluten into the infant’s diet should be avoided.
-The amount to be given is not specified but it is suggested that it should be a small portion at the beginning (e.g. a spoon of cooked cereals).
+The amount to be given is not specified.
+It is suggested that it should be a small portion at the beginning (e.g. a spoon of cooked cereals).

 After the 6th month, various food products (e.g. vegetables, fruits, fats, beans, cereals, etc.) can be included.
 It depends on the parents from what their child will start their food adventure.